 UNESCO World Heritage Sites in Georgia: Historical Monuments of Mtskheta

 The historic churches of Mtskheta, the former capital of Georgia, are outstanding examples of medieval religious architecture in the Caucasus.
 They show the high artistic and cultural level attained by this ancient kingdom.
 Historical Monuments of Mtskheta are located at the confluence of the Aragvi and Kura rivers in East-Central Georgia, just 20 km away from Tbilisi.

 Mtskheta was once the ancient capital of Kartli, a place where Christianity was declared the official religion of Georgia in 337.
 Today, the city is still the residence of the Georgian Orthodox Apostolic Church.

 Favourable natural conditions, a strategic location at the crossroads of trade routes and close relationship with the Roman, the Persian and the Byzantine Empires contributed to the development of the city and led to the integration of different cultural influences with local cultural traditions.
 After the 6th century AD, when the capital was moved to Tbilisi, Mtskheta continues to maintain its leading role as one of the important cultural and spiritual centres of the country.

 Holy Cross Monastery of Jvari and Svetitskhoveli are key monuments of the medieval Georgian architecture.

 The masterpiece of the early Orthodox Church architecture, Jvari Monastery dates back to 585-604 BC.
-Located on a hill near the town of Mtskheta, it is listed as a UNESCO World Heritage Site in 1994.
+Located on a hill near the town of Mtskheta, it was listed as a UNESCO World Heritage Site in 1994.
 The name is translated as the Monastery of the Cross.
-Legend has it that pilgrims visiting the monastery, shed tears while praying, and so the nearby natural lake was called Lake of Tears.
+It has a legend that pilgrims visiting the monastery, shed tears while praying, and so the nearby natural lake was called Lake of Tears.
 The monastery is still in use for major religious ceremonies.

 Another significant Christian cathedral in Mtskheta is Svetitskhoveli built in the 1010-1029s.
 This is one of the main places of pilgrimage on the Silk Road, the robe of Christ’s burial place, the tomb of the Georgian kings and the most frequently visited tourist facility in Georgia.